Biometrics-IITA/Training-Courses/README.md

 4. Logistics Regression

 # Dataset
-The <a href="https://github.com/Biometrics-IITA/datasets" >dataset</a> used in this course are
+The  <a href="https://github.com/Biometrics-IITA/datasets" >dataset</a> used  for this courses are from the agridat package in R.

+# Methods